bebac/spotihifi/README.md

 It is up to the client to organize the tracks and present them to the user.
-One possible solution is to put the tracks into an sqlite database. _TODO: insert reference to android spotihifi app_
+One possible solution is to put the tracks into an sqlite database. https://github.com/bebac/spotihifi-android

 ### Queue